ToxicFrog/doom-mods/gzap/doc/setup.md

 ## Multi-world

-If you are joining a multiworld game, you will need to start an external client to handle communication between GZDoom and the Archipelago host.
+If you are joining a multiworld game, you will need to start an external client to handle communication between UZDoom and the Archipelago host.

-Start up Archipelago and click `GZDoom Client`.
-This will show you some help text, including some extra command line flags for GZDoom. **You must use these flags or GZDoom and Archipelago will be unable to communicate**.
+Start up Archipelago and click `UZDoom Client`.
+This will show you some help text, including some extra command line flags for UZDoom. **You must use these flags or UZDoom and Archipelago will be unable to communicate**.

-Start GZDoom.
+Start UZDoom.
 Select `New Game`, choose a difficulty level matching what you selected in the YAML, and once the game loads in you should see a green message at the top of the screen saying that the AP connection is working.
 This should be accompanied by messages in the AP client showing that you have joined the